African nations at the FIFA World Cup: 2010: Ghana gets to Quarter Final

 The 2010 FIFA World Cup was the first time that the FIFA World Cup was staged in Africa, with South Africa being the hosts and thus qualifying automatically, to be a sixth African team in the draw alongside the now-regular five who made it through the qualifying process.
-Their national team became the first World Cup hosts to get knocked out in the first round, though only on goal difference after a draw with Mexico in their opening match (in which South Africa's Katlego Mphela hit the post in the last minute), then a 3-0 loss to Uruguay followed by a 2-1 win over France (in which Mphela was again unlucky, scoring one of the goals but being denied three more by two fine saves and the woodwork again): Mexico finished second ahead of them by virtue of a smaller loss to Uruguay and a larger win over France.
+Their national team became the first World Cup hosts to get knocked out in the first round, though only on goal difference after a draw with Mexico in their opening match (in which South Africa's Katlego Mphela hit the post in the last minute), then a 3–0 loss to Uruguay followed by a 2–1 win over France (in which Mphela was again unlucky, scoring one of the goals but being denied three more by two fine saves and the woodwork again): Mexico finished second ahead of them by virtue of a smaller loss to Uruguay and a larger win over France.
 Nigeria, Algeria, Ivory Coast and Cameroon also exited the tournament after the Group stages.

 However, Ghana progressed beyond the group stages of the FIFA World Cup for the second time in a row, and defeated the U.S. 2–1 after extra time in the Round of 16, which saw them reach the quarter-finals, becoming the third African nation to do so.
 In the quarter-finals, they were eliminated by Uruguay.
 Ghana were defeated by Uruguay on penalties after Luis Suárez controversially handballed on the goal line deep into extra time, denying Ghana an almost certain winning goal.
 The penalty that followed was missed by Asamoah Gyan.
-Had Ghana won their quarter final they would have become the very first African nation to progress to the semifinals of the world cup.
+Had Ghana won their quarter final they would have become the very first African nation to progress to the semi-finals of the world cup.
 Of the 32 countries that participated in the 2010 FIFA World Cup, FIFA ranked Ghana 7th.